-Any prescription medication that slows your heart rate like Propranolol may interact with other drugs that affect your heart, circulatory system, or blood pressure.
+Any prescription medication that slows your heart rate like this medication may interact with other drugs that affect your heart, circulatory system, or blood pressure.

-Patients can safely take many types of drugs with Propranolol.
+Patients can safely take many types of drugs with a Propranolol prescription.
 However, it does interact with certain classifications of medicine.

 Your doctor will determine whether or not a beta-blocker prescription is right for you based on your health history and the information you provide them.

-Drugs that can cause dangerous interactions with Propranolol include:
+Drugs that can cause dangerous interactions with this medication include:

 - Blood pressure drugs, such as:

 - Anesthetics (Drugs that block sensation), such as: